AIM-SKKU/IFQA/README.md

 ```
 @inproceedings{Jo_2023_WACV,
-  author = {Byungho, Jo and Cho, Donghyeon and Park, In Kyu and Hong, Sungeun},
+  author = {Jo, Byungho and Cho, Donghyeon and Park, In Kyu and Hong, Sungeun},
   title = {IFQA: Interpretable Face Quality Assessment},
   booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},
   month = {January},